A characterization of some finite simple groups by their character codegrees: Projective special linear groups

 \begin{thm} Let $H=\PSL_n(q)$, where $n\ge 4,f\ge 1$ and $(n,q)\neq (4,2).$ Let $G$ be a finite group such that $\cod(G)=\cod(H)$.
 Then $G\cong H.$ \end{thm}

 \begin{proof} Let $G$ be a counterexample to the theorem with minimal order.
 Then $\cod(G)=\cod(H)$ but $G\not\cong H$.
-By Lemma \ref{lem:minimal-normal}, $N$ is an elementary abelian $r$-group of order $r^m$ and $G$ is perfect.
+By Lemma \ref{lem:minimal-normal}, $G$ is perfect, $G$ has a normal elementary abelian $r$-subgroup $N$ of order $r^m$ and $G/N\cong H$.
 Hence either $G$ is a quasisimple group with center $N$ of order $r$ or $C_G(N)=N$.